-- One Computer room with a full class of computers, printer, plotter, Raspberry Pi computer programming resources.
+- One computer room with a full class of computers and printer.

-- One electronics workshop with computers and printer.
+- One design classroom with computers and printer.

 - One engineering workshop with centre lathes, CNC lathe, milling machine and sheet metal working equipment.
 There is also an adjoining heat treatment room with a forge, brazing and aluminium casting facilities as well as a spot welder, mig welder, arc welder and oxy-acetylene welding equipment.